-- Review the Server SDK Package.
+- Use the manage-extension Tool.
+You can use the manage-extension tool in the bin directory (UNIX/LINUX) or bat directory (Windows) to install or update the extension.
+See the Managing Extensions section for more information. - Review the Server SDK Package.
 The Server SDK comes with its own documentation and examples that show how to build and deploy a java or groovy extension.
 Note that to deploy a java extension, you must stop the server, copy the jar file to the lib/extensions folder, and then re-start the server.
-For Groovy extensions, copy the script to lib/groovyscripted-extensions folder, and then re-start the sync pipe, which will reload the scripted extensions.
+For Groovy extensions, copy the script to lib/groovy-scripted-extensions folder, and then re-start the sync pipe, which will reload the scripted extensions.
 You do not have to stop and re-start the server for Groovy extensions. - Connection & Protocol Logic.
 The Server SDK-based extension must manage the notification connection and protocol logic to the client applications. - Implementing Extensions.
 We recommend doing incremental development of your extension code or scripts.
 Start by testing the create methods, then the delete methods, and then the modify methods for each entry type.
 Write some code, test it, make adjustments, and repeat again.
 Then update the configuration.
 Finally, package the extensions for deployment.
-You can also increase the sync logging levels to see more details about what is happening with your extensions.

-• Use the SyncOperation Type.
-The syncOperation class encapsulates everything to do with a given change.
+You can also increase the sync logging levels to see more details about what is happening with your extensions. - Use the SyncOperation Type.
+The SyncOperation class encapsulates everything to do with a given change.
 Objects of this type are used in all of the Sync SDK extensions.
-The syncOperation class has been updated to include new methods for support notification mode (see the Server SDK Javadoc for the syncOperation class for information on the full set of methods):
+The SyncOperation class has been updated to include new methods for support notification mode (see the Server SDK Javadoc for the SyncOperation class for information on the full set of methods):